 Tritype+Symbol+478.jpg

+Did you know you have three types, not just one?
 And while one type is still dominant, you use your three types in a very specific order.
 This can take time to determine because most of us begin with the types we “identify” with rather than the idealized images, core fears, and defense strategies of the types we actually use.

-Understanding each of your types in each of the three centers: head, heart, and gut, explains the subtle personality differences within each type that can not be explained by one primary Enneagram type alone.
+Understanding each of your types in each of the three centers, head, heart, and gut, explains the subtle personality differences within each type that can not be explained by one primary Enneagram type alone.

 Tritype® explains the distinct differences among those who share the same type.
 For example, while the Tritype® 874 (type 8 that combines types 7 and 4) is a fast-paced, optimistic, creative, and emotional version of type 8, the Tritype® 826 is a more dutiful, loyal, and helpful version of type 8.